giulia-levrini/bmi-calculator/README.md

 2.[Download the file] (https://github.com/giulia-levrini/bmi-calculator/blob/main/bmi-calculator.py)
 3.Open your terminal and go to the folder where the file is
 4.Find your **BMI**!
-First ever program of a 16 y.o., made by Giulia Levrini,
+First ever program of a 16 y.o. made by Giulia Levrini🎀